-Thunderclap headaches are often first diagnosed by an emergency room physician.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a doctor who specializes in the brain and nervous system (neurologist).
+Thunderclap headaches are often diagnosed in an emergency room.
+However, if you call to set up an appointment with your own doctor, you might be referred immediately to a doctor who specializes in the brain and nervous system (neurologist).

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to your headaches.
+- Your symptoms, including any that may seem unrelated to your headaches, and when they began

 - What is likely causing my headaches?